OSA2001d/bundlepose/README.md

 Then, in the embedded admin app, open **Bouquet setup** and click **Seed products** — this creates the demo florist catalog (14 stems with `composer.*` metafields, 2 wraps, an arrangement fee, the "Custom Bouquet" merge parent, and 4 regular products) in your dev store.

+Product photos are not included in this repository (they were AI-generated for the demo store and live on Shopify's CDN).
+The **Upload images** action reads a local folder that only exists on our dev machine — skip it and add your own images in the Shopify admin if you want photos.

 Cart Transforms only run once the Function is deployed, so: